cc-ai/floods-backend/README.md

 make develop
 ```

+The API server will now be available at http://127.0.0.1:5000.
+See the [API Endpoints](#api-endpoints) section for available endpoints.

 ## API Endpoints

 Once you're running the webserver locally, there are a few API endpoints that are available.